MominaAzeez/picoCTF-writeups/README.md

-# picoCTF-writeups
+CyberConnect-SOC-Fellowship 🎓

-This repository contains solutions and explanations for various picoCTF challenges I've solved.
+This repository is my personal log to record my learning and projects during the SOC Track Fellowship by CyberConnect.